 The Lab is hosting a blood drive on Tuesday, April 15.
 The Bloodmobile will be parked at the Cafeteria parking lot from 8 a.m. to 2 p.m.
 Register for an appointment here (sponsor code is LBL).
 Walk-ins are welcome as well.
 For questions, contact Marissa Smithwick (x6088).

 Posts Tagged ‘Employee Activity’

 Each month, the Lab’s Photo Club selects a theme for its members to capture in images.
-Members are then invited to submit two photos, and members vote for the top four photographs that best embody the theme.
-The theme for November was “Vanishing Point/Lead-in Lines” and the winners are Sandy Miarecki of Nuclear Sciences, Daniel Parks of the Advanced Light Source, Doug Lockhart of Facilities, and Joost Daniels of Accelerator and Fusion Research.
-Go here to view the winning images and for more information on the club.
+Members are then invited to submit photos and vote for the top four photographs that best embody the theme.
+The theme for March was “Humorous Image” and the winners are Karen Lingua (OCFO), John Christensen (Earth Sciences), Carlos Faham and Kaan Ispir (Physics), and Randy Roig (EHS).
+Go here to view the winning photos and for more information on the Photo Club.

 Each month, the Lab’s Photo Club selects a theme for its members to capture in images.
-Members are then invited to submit two photos, and members vote for the top four photographs that best embody the theme.
-The theme for October was “Night Photography” and the winners are Daniel Parks of the Advanced Light Source, Karen Lingua with the Office of the Chief Financial Officer, Jose Fiestas of the Computational Research Division, and Joost Daniels of the Accelerator & Fusion Research Division.
-Go here to view the winning images and for more information on the club.
+Members are then invited to submit two photos, and all members can then participate in the selection of the top four photographs that best embody the theme.
+The theme for February was “Vintage” and the winners are Carlos Faham (Physics), Kei Nakamura (AFRD), Doug Lockhart (Facilities), and Steve Kessler (IT).
+Go here to view winning images and for more information on joining the Photo Club.